-I found this idea on Flickr from one of my favorite art teachers Artsy T. Her.
-Here’s a link to her Emotion Portraits and you can peruse her site from there.)
+I found this idea on Flicks from one of my favorite art teachers Artsy T. Her.
+Here’s a link to her Emotions Portraits and you can peruse her site from there.

 - – 12″ x 18″ white paper (watercolor paper is not necessary)

 - – Waterproof black markers

 To begin, I asked the students to call out an emotion.
 I explained in brief how to draw a simple face then added the emotion focusing mostly on the eyes and mouth.
 Students gave more emotion examples (angry, sad, pensive, joyful, bored, frustrated, etc) and this time, I demonstrated how to use thick and thin lines to convey the emotions.

 For color, I spoke a briefly how certain colors affect moods.
 I placed a poster on the white board for kids to come up and look at but basically, I let them have free reign of the watercolors paints and let them be expressive.
 In addition to the color theory chart, I place a Fred Babb poster on the board as well.
 His expressive use of color is by far, my favorite sample.

 This is a quick project.
 Only two -50 minute class times.
 Everyone finished.